• Skip to primary navigation

 • Tweet

-Avocado milkshake – a unique way to enjoy your favourite nutrient-rich avocado.
-No greens or other fruit mixed into this drink; just pure, creamy, delicious avocado goodness.
+Avocado milkshake is a unique way to enjoy your favorite nutrient-rich avocado.
+Sweet, rich, creamy, delicious!

 Avocado Milkshake